Singapore’s economy grows 1.8% in Q4; 2016 GDP at 1.8%

 SINGAPORE: The Singapore economy expanded a faster than expected 1.8 per cent on a year-on-year basis in the final three months of 2016, according to advance estimates released by the Ministry of Trade and Industry (MTI) on Tuesday (Jan 3).

-This was more than the 1.2 per cent growth in the third quarter.
+This was more than the revised 1.2 per cent growth in the third quarter.

 On a quarter-on-quarter seasonally adjusted basis, gross domestic product (GDP) grew 9.1 per cent, marking a reversal from the 1.9 per cent contraction in the July to September period and dodging a technical recession defined as two straight quarters of declines in economic output.

-Analysts had earlier put forth expectations for the economy to avert a technical recession, following a jump in industrial production in November.
-Economists surveyed by Reuters forecasted Singapore’s fourth-quarter GDP to grow 0.6 per cent on a year-on-year basis and 3.7 per cent from the previous three months on an annualised basis.
+Analysts have earlier put forth expectations for the economy to avert a technical recession, following a jump in industrial production in November.
+Economists surveyed by Reuters forecasted Singapore’s fourth-quarter GDP to grow 3.7 per cent from the previous three months on an annualised basis and 0.6 per cent on a year-on-year basis.

-This brought full-year GDP growth to 1.8 per cent, above the Government's forecast for 2016 growth to be between 1 and 1.5 per cent.
-However this marks Singapore's weakest annual rate of growth since 2009, when the economy was hit by the global financial crisis and shrank 0.6 per cent.
+This quicker-than-expected pace of growth brought full-year GDP growth to 1.8 per cent, above the government's forecast for 2016 growth to be between 1.0 and 1.5 per cent.
+However, this marks Singapore's weakest annual rate of growth since 2009, when the economy was hit by the global financial crisis and shrank 0.6 per cent.
 Last year, the economy grew 2 per cent.

 - CNA/sk